Komodo National Park: Flora and fauna

 The most famous of Komodo National Park's reptiles is the Komodo dragon (Varanus komodoensis).
 It is the world's largest lizard and is among the world's largest reptiles; the females can reach a length of 2 to 2.5 m (6.6–8 ft) and a 70 kg weight, the males a length of 3 m (10 ft) and up to 136 kg (300 lb) weight, but the average is respectively of 68 to 73 kg weight for a 2.29 m length and 79 to 91 kg weight for a 2.59 m length.

 Twelve terrestrial snake species are found on the island in addition to marine species.
-Snakes include the Javan spitting cobra (Naja sputatrix), Russell's viper (Daboia russelii), white-lipped pit viper (Trimeresurus albolabris), blue lipped sea krait (Laticauda laticaudata), and Timor python (Python timoriensis).
+Snakes include the Javan spitting cobra (Naja sputatrix), eastern Russell's viper (Daboia siamensis), Lesser Sunda Islands pit viper (Trimeresurus insularis), blue lipped sea krait (Laticauda laticaudata), and Timor python (Python timoriensis).
 Lizards include nine skink species (Scinidae), geckos (Gekkonidae), limbless lizards (Dibamidae), and the monitor lizards such as the Komodo dragon (Varanidae).
 Frogs include the Asian bullfrog (Kaloula baleata), the endemic Komodo cross frog (Oreophryne jeffersoniana) and Oreophryne darewskyi.
 Frogs are typically found at higher, moister altitudes.
 The saltwater crocodile (Crocodylus porosus) was once present within the park in coastal areas including mangrove swamps but is now extinct within the area.

 Mammals found within the park include the Timor rusa deer (Cervus timorensis), the main prey of the Komodo dragon, horses (Equus sp.), water buffalo (Bubalus bubalis), wild boar (Sus scrofa vittatus), crab-eating macaque (Macaca fascicularis), Asian palm civet (Paradoxurus hermaphroditus lehmanni), the endemic Rinca rat (Rattus rintjanus), and fruit bats.
 Domestic mammals on within the park include goats, cats and dogs which are feral.

 One of the main bird species is the orange-footed scrubfowl (Megapodius reinwardti), a ground dwelling bird.
 In areas of savanna, 27 species were observed.
 The zebra dove (Geopelia striata) and spotted dove (Spilopelia chinensis) were the most common species.
 In mixed tropical deciduous habitat, 28 bird species were observed, and helmeted friarbird (Philemon buceroides), green imperial pigeon (Ducula aenea), and lemon-bellied white-eye (Zosterops chloris) were the most common.
 Other birds include vibrantly coloured species such as green junglefowl (Gallus varius), great-billed parrot (Tanygnathus megalorynchos), and the critically endangered lesser sulpher crested cockatoo (Cacatua sulphurea).
 Two eagle species are found in the park, the white-bellied sea eagle and the extremely rare Flores hawk-eagle which is present on Rinca and Flores and reported but unconfirmed on Komodo Island.